m-wojnar/reinforced-lib/docs/source/examples.rst

 ns-3 (C++) end
 --------------

-We supply an example scenario ``rlib-sim\sim.cc`` to test the rate adaptation manager.
-The scenario is highly customizable but the key points are that there is one access point AP and a variable number (``--nWifi``) of stations STA; there is an uplink, saturated comunication (from AP to STAs) and the AP is in clear line of sight from all the STAs; All the STAs are in the point of 0m and the AP can be either in 0m as well or in some distance (``--initialPosition``) from the STAs.
+We supply an example scenario ``rlib-sim\sim.cc`` to test the rate adaptation manager in 802.11ax environment.
+The scenario is highly customizable but the key points are that there is one access point AP and a variable number (``--nWifi``) of stations STA; there is an uplink, saturated comunication (from STAs to AP) and the AP is in clear line of sight from all the STAs; All the STAs are in the point of 0m and the AP can be either in 0m as well or in some distance (``--initialPosition``) from the STAs.
 The AP can also be moving with a constant velocity (``--velocity``) to simulate dynamic scenarios.
-Other assumptions from the simulation are the log-distance propagation `loss model <https://www.nsnam.org/docs/models/html/propagation.html>`_ and AMPDU frames aggregation.
+Other assumptions from the simulation are the log-distance propagation `loss model <https://www.nsnam.org/docs/models/html/propagation.html>`_,  AMPDU frames aggregation, 5 Ghz frequency band and single spatial stream.

   Changable simulation parameters: